-20 DIFFERENT KITCHEN SCRAPS YOU CAN REGROW
+KITCHEN SCRAPS: 20 DIFFERENT VEGETABLES YOU CAN EASILY REGROW

 Or, a more sustainable way of practicing agriculture and feeding the world.
-But it can also mean small things.
-Things that we as individuals can do to contribute to a more sustainable way of life.
+It can also mean small things.
+Things that we as individuals can do to contribute to a more sustainable way of life for ourselves.

 HOW to REGROW KITCHEN SCRAPS

 I started out put celery ends in a bowl of water.
 Holding it up with toothpicks and sitting it on a window sill.
 Lots of people start that way and it’s pretty effective.

 My husband and I hang our hats on the Canadian prairies, though.
 At the top of our province is, pretty much, the North Pole.
 Not exactly temperate.

 ACCESSORIES FOR REGROWING KITCHEN SCRAPS